From the Bob Willard Collection, Volume 1

 Big Bob was the first kid in our neighborhood to swear.
 It started with the ‘h-e-l-l’ word right there and then: Teller’s lunchroom the Last Day of 5th Grade in front of me and Frisell.
 He didn’t use the ‘f’ word or the ‘s-h’ word that many people assumed was the case with Big Bob.
 He used the ‘h’ word.

-Big Bob was a lifelong good friend.
+Big Bob was a lifelong close friend.
 I had a bunch of them.
 Crow.
 Kubly.
 Blum.
 Charlie Wagner.
 And, of course, Frisell.

 Big Bob was my primary Cub Scouts partner in crime.
 He was a trouble-maker at school and a trouble-maker in Webelos.
 He had cherry bombs and M80s hidden in his drawer at home when he was seven.
-I had one old Black Cat at nine and it scared the shit out of me.
+I had one old Black Cat at nine and I was afraid it would blow my fingers off.

-Big Bob was also the first to get the hang of lighting matches.
+Big Bob was also the first kid in our neighborhood to get the hang of lighting matches.
 Sometimes he’d show off and light the whole matchbook ablaze.
 And he could light wooden matches on his pants.

 Then… a flash of lightning and another explosive thunder reverberated outside.
-The storm was ever close now.
+The storm was real close now.
 Aimed right at us.
 The Last Day of 5th Grade crept by under such weight and atmospheric conditions.
-Lightning flashed repeatedly as if by menacing trip wires.
-The wind began to heave and the flag on the flagpole fluttered straight out.
+Lightning flashed repeatedly.
+The wind began to heave and the flag on the flagpole fluttered straight out before Mr. Brown took it down.
+American flags aren’t supposed to get wet.

-‘It’s going too slow!‘, snarked tow-head Billy Snyder.
-Billy talked a lot in social studies, often out of turn, usually interrupting someone else, and never realized that no one cared what he said.
-His after-school plan was to grab the attention of the girls by doing wheelies up and down Garfield Street on his shiny green Stingray bike.
+At the lunchroom table next to ours, I heard tow-headed Billy Snyder cry out, ‘It’s going too slow!‘.
+Billy talked a lot in social studies, often out of turn, usually interrupting someone else, and never realized that no one ever cared what he said.
+His plan was to grab the attention of the girls by doing wheelies up and down Garfield Street on his shiny green Stingray bike.
 Billy Snyder wasn’t much of a student.
 No. He was much less than that.
 Big Bob would say Billy Snyder was ‘dumb as a box of rocks‘.

 One of the first expressions I ever heard came from Big Bob.
 I learned lots of expressions from him over the years.
 ‘Dumb as a box of rocks‘ was my introduction.
 I’m not saying he invented that expression.
 And I’m not saying that he invented any of his expressions.
 And I’m not saying that he said he invented any of them.
 But he had a lot of them.
 They were his weapons.
 They might as well be swords.